 Needles are stiff and sharp

 Needles can be easily rolled in between your fingers

 The cross section of the needles are either triangular or square

 The young cones of spruce are reddish to maroon in color and the matured one will have papery, thin and overlapping scales with light brown in color (see picture above)

 When you pluck needles from the stem, each of it leaves a woody projection behind thus making the stem rough

 I prefer to drink my spruce tea as a cold infusion, mixed with lemon slices.
 This drink is absolutely delicious and rewarding to make.
 Especially when you are really thirsty, this tea will quench your thirst with great satisfaction.
 The combination of lemon and spruce will complement each other in a beautiful way.

 Usually, for the cold infusion, it is best to leave it over night for a proper infusion to take place.
 Do not boil your spruce needles as this will break down the vitamin C content in it.
-The other method you can employ, is to pour hot water into a cup, place the needles in it, close the lid to avoid the volatile oil from escaping, after 20 minutes you can start to drink this tea.
+Another method you can employ, is to pour hot water into a cup, place the needles in it, close with a lid to avoid the volatile oil from escaping, after 20 minutes you can start to drink this tea.